Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 For a SaaS team, an embedded iPaaS is much more than an API integration framework (something that helps SaaS teams put all the pieces in the correct order to make things work).
 As noted, it can save you substantial time and elevate your integrations from black-box, behind-the-scenes, and bolted-on functionality to first-class product features.

-How SaaS teams can benefit from embedded iPaaS
+How SaaS teams benefit from embedded iPaaS

 If you and your SaaS teams are responsible for designing, building, and supporting a B2B SaaS product, using an embedded iPaaS for your product's API integrations is a great way to realize several benefits.
 Let's look at those benefits: